Pepper Jack Soup Recipe

 - 1/4 tsp coarsely ground black pepper

 - 2 cups whole milk (or 1-12 oz. can evaporated milk and 3/4 cup fat-free milk), divided

 - 6 ounces pepper jack cheese, grated (about 2 cups coarsely grated cheese)

-Meanwhile, in a large saucepan over medium heat melt the other 2 tbsp butter.
-Whisk in the flour, salt and black pepper until smooth (this flat-style whisk is my favorite kind for roux-making).
+- Meanwhile, in a large saucepan over medium heat melt the other 2 tbsp butter.
+Whisk in the flour, salt and black pepper until smooth.
 Cook for a minute while whisking.
 Slowly whisk in 1 cup of whole milk (or 1 cup evaporated milk).
 Cook while stirring (with whisk or wooden spoon) until it comes to a boil.
-While continuing to stir so that you don’t scorch the bottom of the pot, allow it to boil for one minute.
+While continuing to stir so that you don't scorch the bottom of the pot, allow it to boil for one minute.

 Check out the other posts in My Family’s Food and Restaurant History:

 - Fancy Fresh Fruit for a Manitoba Potluck BBQ : Cook the Story